 Five Arrested in Tatale After Armed Mob Assaulted Students and Forcibly Shut Down School

-• Police in Tatale, located in the Northern Region, have arrested five suspects following a violent raid on an international school campus
+• Police in Tatale, located in the Northern Region, have arrested several people following a raid on an international school campus

-• The arrests, executed on Wednesday, May 20, 2026, come nearly two weeks after armed men allegedly assaulted students and forcibly locked down Calvary International School
+• The arrests come nearly two weeks after armed men allegedly assaulted students and forcibly locked down Calvary International School

-• The school’s proprietor, Nwein Moses, revealed that the violent attack stemmed from a community faction refusing to respect a Tamale High Court ruling that validated the school's land ownership
+• The school’s proprietor, Nwein Moses, shared that the confrontation stemmed from a community faction refusing to respect a Tamale High Court ruling that validated the school's land ownership

-The peace of the Tatale-Sanguli district has been severely fractured after a long-standing land dispute escalated into a direct, violent assault on innocent schoolchildren.
+The peace of the Tatale-Sanguli district has been severely fractured after a long-standing land dispute escalated into a reported direct assault on innocent schoolchildren.

 Source: UGC